 Pools, lakes, ponds, and beaches mean summer fun and cool relief from hot weather.
-But water also can be dangerous for kids if you don't take the proper precautions.
+But water also can be dangerous for kids if parents don't take the proper precautions.
 Nearly 1,000 kids die each year by drowning.
-And most drownings occur in home swimming pools.
+And most drownings happen in home swimming pools.
 It is the second leading cause of accidental death for people between the ages of 5 and 24.

 Kids need constant supervision around water — whether the water is in a bathtub, a wading pool, an ornamental fish pond, a swimming pool, a spa, the beach, or a lake.

-If you don't already, it's a good idea to learn how to swim, and kids older than 4 years should learn, too (check the local recreation center for classes taught by qualified instructors).
+If you're not a swimmer yourself, it's a good idea to take lessons and learn how to swim.
+And kids over 4 years old should learn, too (check the local recreation center for classes taught by qualified instructors).
 Kids who are younger (but older than age 1) also might benefit from swimming lessons, but check with your doctor first.

 Don't assume that a child who knows how to swim isn't at risk for drowning.
-All kids need to be supervised in the water, no matter what their swimming skill levels.
+All kids need to be supervised in the water, no matter what their swimming skills.
 And infants, toddlers, and weak swimmers should have an adult swimmer within arm's reach to provide "touch supervision."

-Invest in proper-fitting, Coast Guard-approved flotation devices (life vests) and use them whenever a child is near water.
+Invest in proper-fitting, Coast Guard-approved flotation devices (life vests) and have kids wear them whenever near water.
 Check the weight and size recommendations on the label, then have your child try it on to make sure it fits snugly.
 For kids younger than 5 years old, choose a vest with a strap between the legs and head support — the collar will keep the child's head up and face out of the water.
 Inflatable vests and arm devices such as water wings are not effective protection against drowning.

-Don't forget the sunscreen and reapply frequently, especially if the kids are getting wet.
-UV sunglasses, hats, and protective clothing can also help provide sun protection.
+Don't forget the sunscreen and reapply often, especially if the kids are getting wet.
+UV sunglasses, hats, and protective clothing also can help provide sun protection.

 Kids should drink plenty of fluids, particularly water, to prevent dehydration.
 It's easy to get dehydrated in the sun, especially when kids are active and sweating.
 Dizziness, feeling lightheaded, or nausea are just some of the signs of dehydration and overheating.

-The temperature of the water is important, too.
-Enter the water slowly and make sure it feels comfortable for you and your child.
+Water temperature is important, too.
+Enter the water slowly and make sure it feels comfortable for you and your kids.
 A temperature below 70ºF (20ºC) is cold to most swimmers.
-Recommended water temperatures vary depending on the activity, swimmer's age, and whether or not they are pregnant.
-In general, 82º-86ºF (28º-30ºC) is comfortable for recreational swimming for children (babies are more comfortable when the water is on the warmer side of this temperature range).
+Recommended water temperatures vary depending on the activity and a swimmer's age, as well as for pregnant women.
+But in general, 82º-86ºF (28º-30ºC) is comfortable for recreational swimming for children (babies are more comfortable when the water is on the warmer side of this temperature range).

-Body temperature drops more quickly in water than on land, and it does not take long for hypothermia to set in.
-If a child is shivering or experiencing muscle cramps, get him or her out of the water immediately.
+Body temperature drops more quickly in water than on land, and it doesn't take long for hypothermia (when the body loses heat faster than it can produce it) to set in.
+If a child is shivering or has muscle cramps, get him or her out of the water immediately.

-Hot water can also be dangerous, particularly for kids younger than 5, who have thinner skin than older kids and adults, which means they burn more easily.
+Hot water also can be dangerous, particularly for kids younger than 5, who have thinner skin than older kids and adults, so can burn more easily.
 Just 3 seconds of exposure to hot tap water that's 140ºF (60ºC) can give a child a third-degree burn.

 You can reduce the risk of scalding by turning the water heater thermostat in your home down to 120ºF (49ºC) and by always testing the water with your wrist or elbow before placing your child in the bath.

 Outside the home, being aware can help prevent accidents.
 Find out where the water hazards in your neighborhood are.
-Who has a pool or water spa?
+Who has a pool or hot tub?
 Where are the retaining ponds or creeks that may attract kids?
 Tell neighbors who have pools that you have a young child and ask them to keep their gates locked.